DocilElm/Doc-Ct-Guide/trigger/Chat.md

 A couple things to take into consideration:
 * Every capture group starts with ``${}`` and inside we define the name of this group.
 * Using ``${*}`` will match the criteria but the captured group wont be passed through.
-* You can also use regex in the criteria.
+* You can also use regex as the criteria.